realm-project/dcm/README.md

  * Readers cache the state of a device to prevent a high volume of queries from negatively impacting the performance of a device.
  * All events contain a Device ID.
 This is the id of the device sending or receiving the event.
  * A Framework exist to make creating a device object simple, but anything which subscribes to an event bus can be used to control a device
+ * More than one bus can be used.
+Events can be selectively forwarded to other busses.
+Be careful not to create cycles.

 Tiered Layout
 ---